-Rupert Murdoch is founder, chairman, and chief executive officer of News Corporation, whose numerous worldwide holdings include the New York Post, Dow Jones & Company, The Times (London), Fox News Channel, HarperCollins Publishers and 20th Century Fox.
-This essay is adapted from his remarks upon being presented with the Anti-Defamation League's International Leadership Award in New York on Oct.
-13. (And, by the way, Mr. Murdoch is not Jewish, which is probably the reason he sees the problem as clearly as he does – jsk).
-Alan Franklin comments: In fact Rupert's mother IS Jewish.
+Rupert Murdoch is founder, chairman, and chief executive officer of News Corporation, whose numerous worldwide holdings include the New York Post, Dow Jones & Company, The Times (London), HarperCollins Publishers and Sky news Australia.
+This essay is adapted from his remarks upon being presented with the Anti-Defamation League's International Leadership Award in New York .
+Rupert's mother is Jewish.

 We live in a world where there is an ongoing war against the Jews.

 For the first decades after Israel's founding, this war was conventional in nature.
 The goal was straightforward: to use military force to overrun Israel.
 Well before the Berlin Wall came down, that approach had clearly failed.

 Terrorists targeted Israelis both home and abroad – from the massacre of Israeli athletes at Munich to the second intifada.
 The terrorists continue to target Jews across the world.
 But they have not succeeded in bringing down the Israeli government – and they have not weakened Israeli resolve.

 Now the war has entered a new phase.
 This is the soft war that seeks to isolate Israel by delegitimizing it.
 The battleground is everywhere: the media multinational organizations NGOs.
 In this war, the aim is to make Israel a pariah.

 The result is the curious situation we have today: Israel becomes increasingly ostracized, while Iran – a nation that has made no secret of wishing Israel's destruction – pursues nuclear weapons loudly, proudly, and without apparent fear of rebuke.